GenericMappingTools/gmt/doc/rst/source/coast.rst

     just certain levels (1-4) then use the full syntax **-W**\ *level*/\ *pen* and repeat for each level (pen is not used but required to parse the level correctly).

+    Since the resolution of the datasets typically are in the order of hundreds of meters, consider reducing the number of decimals by setting :term:`FORMAT_FLOAT_OUT`.

 .. _-N:

 **-N**\ *border*\ [/*pen*]